Discounted shots and cocktails right before hump day

 Young girls and boys from 7 to 14 will have the adventure of their lives at the Kidz Get Wild camps at Waterval in Tulbagh.
 The tented overnight experience is full of action and includes fun activities like abseiling, pizza making and paintballing.
 Camps take place over the school holiday period in April, June and September with options of two, three, four or seven sleep away nights, and cost between R830p/p and R2 905p/p (there are discounted rates for groups).

 +27 (0)21 712 6715 | email@example.com

 Future Springboks and Proteas can get some additional coaching with the folks at Sporting Chance, who offer school term and holiday workshops for rugby, cricket, soccer and hockey players; plus, they also host birthday parties for active tykes keen on a different kind of celebration.
-Sporting Chance is suitable for children aged 4 to 13, and prices for holiday clinics start from R150p/p and go up to R580p/p, depending on number of days and age.
-Weekly afternoon coaching clinics during school term time costs R450p/p, and the sporting chance staff teach cricket and soccer in summer and rugby, soccer and hockey during winter.
+Sporting Chance is suitable for children aged 4 to 13, and prices for holiday clinics start from R150p/p and go up to R580p/p, depending on the number of days and age.
+Weekly afternoon coaching clinics during school term time cost R450p/p, and the sporting chance staff teach cricket and soccer in summer and rugby, soccer and hockey during winter.

 1 Mariendahl Avenue | Newlands | Cape Town | +27 (0)21 683 7299

 The Company’s Garden is the perfect place for summer picnics and grassy games.
 The city centre oasis boasts beautiful, limitless space for kids to explore as well as countless trees, water features and historical monuments.
 Not to mention, the park has a reputation for being a top-notch spot to feed the squirrels (keep a lookout for the legendary albino squirrel).
 Entry into the gardens is free, and the grounds are open daily from 7:30am to 8:30pm in summer (December to February) and from 7am to 6pm in winter.